-The Babylonian texts also present us with an explicit parenthesis function, though (in the likeness of the parenthesis demarcated by a fraction line, see imminently) only used in very specific contexts.
+The Babylonian texts also present us with an explicit parenthesis function, though only used in very specific contexts.
 They make use of two different subtractive operations, removal and comparison.
-For an entity b to be removed from another entity b (for instance, but there are synonyms and almost-synonyms, by being "torn out"), b has to be a part of b.
-An entity b that is no part of b obviously cannot be removed from it, but instead the text may state by how much b exceeds b.
-In the former case, the operation produces an entity that can be subjected to the usual geometric operations.
+[28] For an entity b to be removed from another entity B (for instance, but there are synonyms and almost-synonyms, by being "torn out"), b has to be a part of B. An entity A that is no part of B obviously cannot be removed from it, but instead the text may state by how much B exceeds A. In the former case, the operation produces an entity that can be subjected to the usual geometric operations.
 In the latter, however, only few texts see the excess as an independent quantity that can be directly manipulated, for instance by constructing a square with the excess as side (making the excess "confront itself").
-The majority would make "so much as that by which b exceeds text.
-On p.
-422, it is true, a census is re-baptized res - but it is not clear whether that census is meant as an algebraic second power or just renders the original Arabic meaning of $m\bar{a}l$, an amount of money.
+The majority would make "so much as that by which B exceeds A" confront itself.
+The phrase "so much as" (mala, a single word) thus defines a parenthesis; it is also used to tell that one entity is "so much as" a composite expressions (for example, "So much as I have made confront itself, and 1 cubit exceeding, that is the depth", namely of an excavation with square base).
+However, the use of this parenthesis is not general, and like implicit parentheses (Babylonian, or Fibonacci's) it cannot be nested without strain on thought.
+Within the kind of mathematics that was practised (by the Babylonian calculators, or by Fibonacci) it is also dubious whether any use for such nesting would easily present itself.

-28 However, Fibonacci takes care here not to identify this square with another census, but uses Elements II.6 - he is not quite as close to an implicit parenthesis as is the Babylonian tout.
-On p.
-422, it is true a consus is re-baptized resemble that consus
+27 However, Fibonacci takes care here not to identify this square with another census, but uses Elements II.6 - he is not quite as close to an implicit parenthesis as is the Babylonian text.

-29 This is actually a simplification - [Høyrup 1993] provides some shades; but it is a close approximation, and sufficient in the present context.
+28 This is actually a simplification - [Høyrup 1993] provides some shades; but it is a close approximation, and sufficient in the present context.